fbpx

 • Your pet will be placed on an observation period.
 During this time, you should monitor and report any illness or unusual behavior by your pet.HSBV Rabies Consider the cost of vaccine and pet quarantine image

-Other Rabies prevention tips:
+Other rabies prevention tips:

 • Never catch, handle or try to pet a bat.